 Trees deteriorate and shed branches over time.
-It may seem like a natural occurrence, but did you know that this event happens for various reasons?
+It may seem natural, but did you know this event happens for various reasons?

 Fallen trees and branches may result from a heavy storm, rainfall or human error.
 Those people or structures on the path of a dropping tree may incur injuries and damages when struck.